aisamanra/posts/in-praise-of-pbm/POST.md

 # What's next for this series?

 I've talked about how I produce pixel-art-ish images, but that's actually a relatively small portion of the generative artwork I've done.
-Most of it has been vector-art-based, and there are a few approaches I've taken there.
-My next post is going to be about how I create vector artwork, including both a barebones generation-by-printf approach like this post as well as the library approach.
+Most of my generative artwork has been done with vector art, and there are a few approaches I've taken there.
+That's going to be the topic of my next post, and I'm going to cover the two most common approaches I've taken, one that's similar to the approach described here, and another that's library-supported!